ian-derrington/general/gpt_info_and_links.md

 Prompt Tuning [7] is similar to prefix tuning, but prefix tokens are only added to the input layer.
 These tokens are fine-tuned on each task that the language model solves, allowing prefix tokens to condition the model for a given task.

-P-Tuning [8] adds task-specific anchor tokens to the model’s input layer that are fine-tuned, but allows these tokens to be placed at arbitrary locations (e.g., the middle of the prompt), making the approach more flexible than prefix tuning.
+P-Tuning [8] adds task-specific anchor tokens to the model’s input layer that are fine-tuned but allows these tokens to be placed at arbitrary locations (e.g., the middle of the prompt), making the approach more flexible than prefix tuning.

 [5] Shin, Taylor, et al. "Autoprompt: Eliciting knowledge from language models with automatically generated prompts." arXiv preprint arXiv:2010.15980 (2020).

 [6] Li, Xiang Lisa, and Percy Liang.
-"Prefix-tuning: Optimizing continuous prompts for generation." arXiv preprint arXiv:2101.00190 (2021).
+"Prefix-tuning: Optimizing continuous prompts for a generation." arXiv preprint arXiv:2101.00190 (2021).

 [7] Lester, Brian, Rami Al-Rfou, and Noah Constant.
 "The power of scale for parameter-efficient prompt tuning." arXiv preprint arXiv:2104.08691 (2021).